 You can read a downloadable version of this article: Older Adults Funeral Services: the Difficulties that the Financially Insecure have in Obtaining a Proper Burial

 Death is one of the few transcendent activities that all people participate in.
-Even though, it is a constant, it is often a taboo subject.
+Even though it is a constant, it is often a taboo subject.
 Along with death being a taboo subject, so is the funeral.
 People generally desire to obtain a proper burial.
 This is often a major confound when poor people are coming up on death.
 This is a major social problem.
-Symbolic interactionism is one theory that could be used to look at the over all social issue.
+Symbolic interactionism is one theory that could be used to look at the overall social issue.
 The theory itself does not stand up as a strong theory.
 Empowerment theory is a practical and applicable theory that can be used to work with somebody who approaching death.

 The Desire for a Proper Burial

-Death is most likely one of the most taboo topics in the American culture.
+Death is most likely one of the most taboo topics in American culture.
 It is a topic that is rarely brought up in normal conversation, and can be even more difficult to plan for.
 Within the topic of death is a great many different areas to focus on.
-These can include such legal topics as living will and testaments, advanced directives, and durable power of attorney.
-They can also encompass how family members and or spouses will deal with the death, caring for loose ends and other subjects.
+These can include such legal topics as a living will and testaments, advanced directives, and durable power of attorney.
+They can also encompass how family members and or spouses will deal with death, caring for loose ends and other subjects.
 Added to this mountain of possible topics is the funeral service.
 This is often a heavy burden, especially when the person is financially insecure.

 Planning for the funeral involves a number of different aspects.
 There is the aspect of financial cost.
 This can be a major issue if the party is poor or even lower middle class.
 Funerals are very expensive and although they can be covered by insurance, many Americans do not have insurance.
 Another aspect is the actual plan for the funeral.
 Moller (2004) describes that the poor often just want to be put away well, and have a proper funeral.
 What it means to have a proper funeral varies from person to person and culture to culture.
 For example, African Americans traditionally have had much more intricate and tradition based services.
 It is important for each person to be able to look at what a proper funeral is to them.